dji-sdk/Onboard-SDK-Doc/source/sensor-integration-guides/velodyne/readme.md

 	0: PCAP file only.
 	1: LAS file only.
 	2: both PCAP and LAS files.
 Note that if it runs without any argument, both PCAP and LAS files are logged in real-time.
 Logging can be terminated by pressing "CTRL+C",  or "q" ("Q") plus "Enter".
+Please note that data logging should be terminated before turning off the LiDAR (terminating the LiDAR simulator if the LiDAR simulator is used).

 In addition, a xml file "VLP-16.xml" needs to be placed in the same directory of the executable.
 Currently, a user is not required to do any configuration, calibration, or other setup before VLP-16 LiDAR starts generating valid data after power-up.
 This file is provided by Velodyne with default values (no acutal corrections on the LiDAR data) for future use cases (for example, a user wants to do a specific calibration for the LiDAR).